Cultured meat: Religious considerations

 Jewish rabbinical authorities disagree whether cultured meat is kosher, meaning acceptable under Jewish law and practice.
 One factor is the nature of the animal from which the cells are sourced, whether it is a kosher or non-kosher species and whether, if the cells were taken from a dead animal, slaughter in accordance with religious practice had taken place prior to the extraction of cells.
 Most authorities agree that if the original cells were taken from a religiously slaughtered animal then the meat cultured from it will be kosher.
 Depending on the nature of the cells, it may be determined to be kosher even when taken from a live animal, and some have argued that it would be kosher even if coming from non-kosher animals such as pigs.
+In 2023 the issue of lab meat being a non-meat product or "pareve" has come up for debate.
+In 2023 the Chief Rabbi of Israel ruled that some types of cultured meat are kosher, and if not made to resemble meat, can have pareve status.

-Islamic dietary practices must also be considered.
-The Islamic Institute of Orange County, California, said, "There does not appear to be any objection to eating this type of cultured meat."
-In addition, Abdul Qahir Qamar of the International Islamic Fiqh Academy said that cultured meat "will not be considered meat from live animals, but will be cultured meat."
+Islamic dietary practices have also been considered.
+Amid discussion following the presentation of the 2013 Maastricht burger, Abdul Qahir Qamar of the International Islamic Fiqh Academy said that cultured meat "will not be considered meat from live animals, but will be cultured meat."
 As long as the cells are not from pigs, dogs, and other haram animals, the meat would be considered vegetative and "similar to yogurt and fermented pickles."

+Catholicism, which excludes eating meat in certain days along the year (Lent, Holy Week), has not pronounced on whether cultivated meat is banned (as it happens with meat) or not (as with any other food as vegetables or fish).
 Hinduism typically excludes the consumption of beef, such as steak and burgers.
 Chandra Kaushik, president of the Hindu Mahasabha, said about cultured beef that he would "not accept it being traded in a marketplace in any form or being used for a commercial purpose."

-Catholicism, which excludes eating meat in certain days along the year (Lent, Holy Week), has not pronounced on whether cultivated meat is banned (as it happens with meat) or not (as with any other food as vegetables or fish).